-Lula Lu: Do you feel that German women are generally happy with their breasts and do you feel that there is an emphasis on big breasts in the media like in the U.S?
+Lula Lu: Do you feel that Dutch women are generally happy with their breasts and do you feel that there is an emphasis on big breasts in the media like in the U.S?

 Lula Lu: What are your customer’s biggest frustrations when shopping for bras?